ppy/osu-wiki/news/2019-11-28-featured-artist-beatmap-updates-from-the-mappers-guild.md

 ---
 layout: post
 title: Featured Artist Beatmap Updates from the Mappers' Guild
-date: 2019-11-28 12:00:00 +0000
+date: 2019-11-28 17:00:00 +0000
 ---

-The Featured Artists of osu! have been receiving more love than ever before!
+The featured artists of osu! have been receiving more love than ever before!
 Come and take a look at what's been happening within the Mappers' Guild!

 ![](/wiki/shared/news/banners/mappersguild.png)

-It's only been two months since our [previous news article](https://osu.ppy.sh/home/news/2019-09-24-mappers-guild-september-newspost) on the Mappers' Guild, yet quite a bit has progressed with 8 quests completed and over 80 beatmaps of songs by Featured Artists reaching ranked status!
+It's only been two months since our [previous news article](https://osu.ppy.sh/home/news/2019-09-24-mappers-guild-september-newspost) on the Mappers' Guild, yet quite a bit has progressed with 8 quests completed and over 80 beatmaps of songs by featured artists reaching ranked status!

 For those out of the loop, the Mappers' Guild is a system for mappers with more than three ranked maps to earn rewards for creating beatmaps of songs from the Featured Artist library.
-Following in the footsteps of MMOs, the Guild publishes weekly quests for mappers to undertake for extra rewards, however its members can still participate by mapping any Featured Artists songs they desire!
+Following in the footsteps of MMOs, the Guild publishes weekly quests for mappers to undertake for extra rewards, however its members can still participate by mapping any featured artists songs they desire!
 If you're at all interested in the Guild, take a look at the [Mappers' Guild website](https://mappersguild.com/) for more information!

-Today we'll be going over finished quests from the Mappers' Guild, Featured Artist beatmap pack updates, and a list of all ranked Featured Artist maps since our last news post in September.
+Today we'll be going over finished quests from the Mappers' Guild, featured artist beatmap pack updates, and a list of all ranked featured artist maps since our last news post in September.
 Without further adieu, let's start going through each quest completed since last update!

 ### Navigation